AJGreaves/thehouseofmouse/README.md

     - The shopping cart counter works even for a user who is not logged in.
 This is because all the information about which products the user has added to their cart is stored in their session data.
 This makes it possible for a new user to add things to their cart before being asked to log in or register.

+- When a user is on a page listed in the navbar the text for that page is highlighted with a deeper color, and `<span class="sr-only">(current)</span>` is added to the relevant html for screen readers to tell which page the user is on.

 <div align="center">
     <img src="https://i.ibb.co/c2mT77b/navbar-mobile.png" alt="The House of Mouse Navbar on mobile devices" aria-label="The House of Mouse Navbar on mobile devices" />